top of page

 ACCESSIBILITY

-Designed for ease of use, the color-changing paper strips make water testing accessible to all, regardless of technical background.
-With no need for costly equipment or training, communities can independently monitor and report water quality, encouraging broader participation in environmental stewardship.
+Designed for ease of use, devices and the color-changing paper strips make water testing accessible to all, regardless of technical background.
+With no need for costly equipment or training, communities can independently monitor and report water quality, encouraging broader participation in issues.

 AFFORDABILITY